IN THE IRONS EquestriaN CENter

-Camp is a great place for kids to start to ride or practice their skills.
+Our beginner camps are great place for kids to start to ride!

 When kids get the chance to ride on a daily basis the learning curve shoots up!
-Weekly lessons tend to include some review each week, when kids can ride several days in a row, we are able to pick up right where we left off the day before.
-Meaning, its possible for campers to go from total beginners to confidently posting the trot or from solid walk-trot riders to experiencing the first steps of cantering!
+Weekly lessons tend to include some review each week, but when kids can ride several days in a row, we are able to pick up right where we left off the day before.
+Meaning, it's possible for campers to go from total beginners to confidently posting the trot or if they are already walk-trotting, they can start work their way to experiencing the first steps of cantering!

 In addition to daily riding the campers will learn: